-Lower and Standard Risk (CDD) Higher Risk (EDD) Foreign PEPs & Higher Risk Domestic PEPs (as per Code para 14 in addition to EDD where applicable) Identification information (Customer) Required before or during the formation of the relationship Verification of that information (Customer) May be undertaken following the establishment of the business relationship in very limited circumstances Consider additional information and verification in addition to standard CDD higher risk as Identification information (Underlying customer, persons acting on behalf of, beneficial owners) Required before or during the formation of the relationship Verification of that information (Underlying customer, persons acting on behalf of, beneficial owners, legal status) Reasonable measures May be undertaken following the establishment of the business relationship in very limited circumstances Purpose / intended nature of relationship Required before or during the formation of the relationship Required before or during the formation of the relationship Source of Funds Reasonable measures to establish Reasonable measures to establish Source of Wealth No legislative requirement - best practice only.
+Lower and Standard Risk (CDD) Higher Risk (EDD) Foreign PEPs & Higher Risk Domestic PEPs (as per Code para 14 in addition to EDD where applicable) Identification information (Customer) Required before or during the formation of the relationship Verification of that information (Customer) following the establishment of the business relationship in very limited circumstances to standard C As per standard or higher risk as determined by risk rating Identification information (Underlying customer, persons acting on behalf of, beneficial owners) Required before or during the formation of the relationship requirements.
+Verification of that information Reasonable measures (Underlying customer, persons acting on behalf of, beneficial owners, legal status) May be undertaken following the establishment of the business relationship in very limited circumstances Purpose / intended nature of relationship Required before or during the formation of the relationship · · Source of Funds Reasonable measures to establish Reasonable measures to establish Source of Wealth No legislative requirement - best practice only.
 Reasonable measures to establish Reasonable measures to establish Obtain senior management approval to take on business No legislative requirement No legislative requirement Required before relationship is established Ongoing monitoring Ongoing and effective monitoring Ongoing and effective monitoring, also consider additional ongoing monitoring Must perform ongoing and effective enhanced monitoring